PradnyapalM/FULLSTACK_DJANGO_PROJECTS/README.md

 # FULLSTACK_DJANGO_PROJECTS

-!!!!!All the projects are in full-stack with PYTHON DJANGO !!!!!!!!!
+!!!!!All the projects are in full-stack Web-applications with PYTHON DJANGO !!!!!!!!!